webix-hub/docs/data/api/ui.segmented_onbeforetabclick_event.md

 @descr:

-Unlike the [onItemClick](api/link/ui.segmented_onitemclick_event.md) event this one watches clicks over separate tabs and passes the ID of a clicked tab into its handler.
+Unlike the [onItemClick](api/link/ui.segmented_onitemclick_event.md) event this one watches clicks over separate segments and passes the ID of a clicked segment into its handler.